LyingCortex/microwave-filter-synthesis-rust/docs/refactor-roadmap.md

 Goal:
 make `freq` the authoritative place for domain mapping rules

+Status:
+mostly complete for current low-pass and band-pass flows; branch-sensitive reverse-mapping semantics can still become more explicit

 Tasks:

 1. Keep `FrequencyMapping` as the only place that knows how physical frequencies map to normalized coordinates.
-2. Add explicit helpers for zero normalization rather than calling back from `spec`.
+2. Keep explicit helpers such as `normalize_transmission_zeros_hz(...)` rather than calling back from `spec`.
 3. Decide whether reverse mapping should always return a single value or expose branch-aware behavior for band-pass and band-stop transforms.
 4. Add tests for invalid physical-domain edge cases.